Science, Art, Litt, Science based Art & Science Communication

 My heart sinks when I see such situations.
 People pray to God but blame Him if their wishes are not granted!
 People who get positive outcomes praise Him!
 What an irony!

 BUT, Science and its universal rules don't work like people want them to.
 And these rules will not be bent in any way for anybody or anything.
 Even if you pray perfectly and practice priest-prescribed procedures.
 Your unrealistic wishes of bending Scientific rules with magical powers will never come true!
 Science will surrender to only science.
 Nothing else!

 A heart beats only if it has the right conditions and sustainable bio-chemical reactions and electric pulses.
 A doctor's duty is just to see that these correct conditions are maintained.
 He will do everything that his knowledge in this regard tells him to do.
 But if things don't fit exactly into the rules of Science, the heart must stop working.
 Nothing can change it.
-No matter what you do outside can make it work!
+Nothing what you do outside can make it work!

 Similarly a living body that has all the wrong working conditions cannot sustain for long.
 It has to cease to exist unless intervention takes place following scientific rules.
 Medical practitioners and their scientific training will have the role to do it in the way it should be done.
 Still if things don't fall in exact places, a body following biological rules, will stick to its predetermined course.
 Realize this and stay calm.
 Don't get emotional, become angry on doctors, attack them, or blame God.